Adult Swim: Video games

 Adult Swim once had many Flash-based online games available on their website, including Robot Unicorn Attack and Five Minutes to Kill (Yourself), but all of the games were removed in 2020 following the discontinuation of Adobe Flash Player.
 Starting in 2005, Adult Swim began publishing mobile games, including those based on Adult Swim franchises and original content.
 In 2011, the division Adult Swim Games was created to publish original indie game content, largely focusing on the hardcore gamer market.
+The publisher has not released a game since Samurai Jack: Battle Through Time in 2020, and, in 2024, relinquished the rights to most of their games back to the original developers, save for games they were unable to contact the developer for (which were delisted) or games based on the network's IPs (Samurai Jack, Rick and Morty: Virtual Rick-ality, and the still-updated Pocket Mortys).
+Samurai Jack and Rick and Morty: Virtual Rick-ality were later delisted from most stores.